Picture of Mara Fuertes Gutierrez

 Professional biography

 I have more than 20 years' experience teaching Spanish and Linguistics in higher education institutions, mainly in Spain and the UK.
-I am currently the Head of Spanish at the School of Languages and Applied Linguistics and I have worked on all Spanish modules.
-I have been an Academic Conduct Officer and I currently sit at the Student Research Project Panel as the Faculty of Wellbeing, Education and Language Studies representative, and at the Praxis steering committee.
-I am also a member of the Inclusive Curriculum Task and Finish group at the Open University.
+I am currently the Languages Post-Graduate Research Convenor and have previously occupied a variety of roles, including Head of Spanish at the School of Languages and Applied Linguistics, Faculty representative at the Student Research Project Panel, and member of the Praxis steering committee and the Inclusive Curriculum Task and Finish group at the Open University.

 Before joining the Open University, I was a Senior Lecturer in Spanish at Leeds Becket University for a number of years, where I carried out several roles, such as Period Abroad Academic Leader or Course Leader for all the Languages Full-Time Undergraduate Courses.
 Previously, I held several research fellowships, including a Post-Doctoral Fellowship at the University of Manchester funded by the Spanish government, and taught Spanish at several institutions, namely the Instituto Cervantes in Manchester.